message/iata/MV.md

 - This does not apply to:
 - airline crew staying for less than 8 days;
 - airline crew staying at a designated transit facility;
 - airline crew with a COVID-19 vaccination certificate if the last vaccine dose was received at least 14 day before departure.
+They must not arrive from India or have transited through India for more than 24 hours.
 7. Airline crew are subject to medical screening.